AutoJenny/blog/docs/git_modules/README.md

 ## Important Reminders

 1. **NEVER**:
-   - Mix code between branches
+   - Edit modules in MAIN_HUB
-   - Skip branch verification
+   - Skip merge process
    - Modify multiple modules at once
-   - Assume branch isolation
+   - Assume module isolation
-   - Bypass merge protection
+   - Bypass firewall rules
    - Share code between modules
-   - Make cross-branch changes
+   - Make direct module changes
-   - Force push to protected branches
+   - Force module edits
    - Skip integration tests
    - Merge without review

 2. **ALWAYS**:
-   - Verify current branch
+   - Use source branches for development
+   - Use merge script for updates
-   - Test in isolation
+   - Test integration code
    - Get explicit review
    - Follow merge process
    - Document all changes
    - Check for contamination
    - Use data layer only
    - Wait for approval
-   - Maintain branch boundaries
-   - Follow protection rules
+   - Maintain firewall rules

 ## Getting Help

 1. **Documentation**
    - Review ORIENTATION.md
-   - Check IMPLEMENTATION_PLAN.md
+   - Check code_mapping.md
-   - Consult code_mapping.md
+   - Consult ARCHITECTURE.md
    - **DO NOT PROCEED** without understanding

 2. **Issues**
    - Document the problem
-   - Identify affected branches
+   - Identify affected modules
    - Wait for review
    - **DO NOT ATTEMPT FIXES** without approval

 3. **Questions**
    - Review all documentation first
-   - Ask about specific branch/module
+   - Ask about specific module/branch
    - Wait for explicit guidance
    - **DO NOT MAKE ASSUMPTIONS**

-Remember: The entire purpose of this architecture is to make it **technically impossible** to accidentally modify code in other modules.
-If you find yourself able to affect other modules, something is wrong - stop immediately and seek review.
+Remember: The entire purpose of this architecture is to make it **technically impossible** to accidentally modify module code in MAIN_HUB.
+If you find yourself able to edit modules directly in MAIN_HUB, something is wrong - stop immediately and seek review.